microsoft/bedrock/docs/firstWorkload/README.md

 $ export ARM_CLIENT_ID=7b6ab9ae-dead-abcd-8b52-0a8ecb5beef
 ```

-For the Terraform template itself, we will also using environmental variables to specify the values of `service_principal_id` and `service_principal_secret`, so delete these values from the `definition.json` and then define the following environmental variables:
+3. In the `definition.json`, delete `service_principal_id` and `service_principal_secret`

+4. Define the `service_principal_id` and `service_principal_secret` environment variables:

 ```bash
 $ export TF_VAR_service_principal_id=7b6ab9ae-dead-abcd-8b52-0a8ecb5beef
 $ export TF_VAR_service_principal_secret=35591cab-13c9-4b42-8a83-59c8867bbdc2
 ```

-More documentation around Service Principals are available in the [Bedrock documentation](https://github.com/microsoft/bedrock/tree/master/cluster/azure#create-an-azure-service-principal).
+Documentation about Service Principals is available in the [Bedrock documentation](https://github.com/microsoft/bedrock/tree/master/cluster/azure#create-an-azure-service-principal).

-### Create an Node RSA Key Pair
+### Create a Node Key

 When you deploy an AKS cluster, you provide an SSH key pair that enables you, in rare circumstances, to shell into the nodes of the cluster.

-We’ll use the same process that we used to create a key pair for GitOps:
+1. We’ll use the same process that we used to create a key pair for GitOps:

 ```bash
 $ ssh-keygen -b 4096 -t rsa -f ~/cluster-deployment/keys/node-ssh-key